smnookin/smnookin.github.io/_posts/2015-10-05-biking-across-america-a-geographical-and-introspective-adventure.md

 Teaching days involved three workshops, ranging from computer science to robotics to model rocket building, and each of which emphasized the creative process throughout.

-Focusing on mechanical engineering, the model rocket workshop aimed to point out to students how “different design decisions can drastically change the outcome of their product,” Tronsoco said, allowing freedom for exploration for the students building the rockets.
-In the electrical engineering workshop, “students [were] encouraged to think about personalizing their robots in the future,” further allowing this flexibility, accordingt to Tronsoco.
+Focusing on mechanical engineering, the model rocket workshop aimed to point out to students how “different design decisions can change the outcome of their product,” Tronsoco said, allowing freedom for exploration for the students building the rockets.
+In the electrical engineering workshop, “students [were] encouraged to think about personalizing their robots in the future,” further allowing this flexibility, according to Tronsoco.

 One of Tronsoco’s most memorable encounters was with a shy, home schooled student from Farmington, Connecticut.
 Although diligent, the boy did not quite understand the principles behind the robot he had made— Tronsoco proceeded to draw a circuit diagram, with the boy quietly observing.
 After copying the diagram, the student proudly showed his dad that evening.
-“I was humbled by the boy’s admiration, and by the feeling of being able to serve as a mentor for someone,” Tronsoco said.
+Tronsoco was humbled by the boy’s admiration, and "by the feeling of being able to serve as a mentor for someone."

 Harvard junior Francesca Childs was impacted by the similarities between herself and some of her students over the course of the summer.
 “A high school junior asked to stay after class to ask us about applying to college,” she said.
 “It was fun to talk to her and hear how her fears were so similar to mine,” particularly with respect to finding a suitable match, Childs said.